reu-dev/razel/README.md

 razel exec -f test/razel.jsonl
 ```

-The prefered way to create a `razel.jsonl` file is using one of the high-level APIs.
+The preferred way to create a `razel.jsonl` file is using one of the high-level APIs.

 ### TypeScript API